 The Dickinson Fire Department is a combination department, with full time and part-time members.
-Combined with our state certified firefighters, the Dickinson Fire Department is proud to have two (2) department chaplains, and six (6) reserve members.
+Combined with our state certified firefighters, the Dickinson Fire Department is proud to have one (1) department chaplain, and six (6) reserve members.
 Our part-time members serve in the roles of firefighters and officers including: Lieutenant, Captain, and Assistant Chief positions.
-Full time positions include the Fire Chief, Deputy Chief, Captain, Senior Fire Inspector, Fire Inspector, Lieutenants, Senior Firefighter, and Firefighters.
+Full time positions include the Fire Chief, Deputy Chief, Captain, Senior Fire Inspector, Training Officer, Fire Inspector, Lieutenants, Senior Firefighter, and Firefighters.

 WHAT DO WE DO

 The demands of fire departments have grown.
 Your firefighters now respond to more than just fires but other emergency situations involving hazardous materials, emergency medical response, auto extrication, confined space and trench rescue, high angle rope rescue, among other tasks.

 In addition to these emergency services, the department is involved in fire prevention activities and is one of eight departments in the state of North Dakota tasked with regional response.